Research Questions

 As a budding researcher and academic, Victor Gray believes in the importance of developing a good relationship with one’s supervisor, as they often have much wisdom to impart on how to deal with stress and future planning, "They have been through what you are currently going through, so they naturally have lots of advice to give you”.

-Coming from the UK with an interest in immunology, he looked forward to fine-tuning his research skills under Dr Ling Guang Sheng; “She is someone who has shown expertise in the field for a number of years back in my home country, so I'm very excited to be a part of this transition of immunology research at HKUMed as our team expands”.
+With an interest in immunology, he looked forward to fine-tuning his research skills under Dr Ling Guang Sheng; “She is someone who has shown expertise in the field for a number of years back in my home country, so I'm very excited to be a part of this transition of immunology research at HKUMed as our team expands”.

 January 2021